-More and more often, judges in Charlotte courts are deciding that it is in the best interest of the children for parents to maintain joint legal custody rights even after separating and divorcing.
-For one parent to gain sole decision-making power in a case, there are usually extenuating circumstances that establish that one parent is not fit to make decisions in the children’s best interests, or that joint decisions are impossible given the personalities of the two parents involved.
+More and more often, judges in Charlotte family courts are deciding that it is in the best interest of the children for parents to maintain joint custody rights even after separating and divorcing.
+For one parent to gain sole decision-making power in a legal custody case, there are usually extenuating circumstances that establish that one parent is not fit to make decisions in the children’s best interests, or that joint decisions are impossible given the personalities of the two parents involved.

 There are a variety of factors that affect your child custody case, such as: